 "Drumlin," "esker," "flood plain," "kame," "lodgement till," "outwash plain" and "terrace" are defined at the end of this set of descriptions.
-The chart of Norfolk soils starting on page 88 lists them by their symbols on the USDA Natural Resources Conservation Service map, soil type including percentages of slope, wetland classification, farmland classification and acreage.
-The soil catenas chart shows how they are grouped into families, by characteristics.
+The chart of Norfolk soils starting on page 96 lists them by their symbols on the USDA Natural Resources Conservation Service map, soil type including percentages of slope, wetland classification, farmland classification and acreage.
+The soil catenas chart on page 95 shows how they are grouped into families, by characteristics.